Barnsley Early Start and Family Services

 Can I claim education funding for my own or a relatives child when I'm Ofsted registered?

 No, a childminder may not claim funding to care for a child who is related to them.
-The definition of "relative" in relation to a child means a grandparent, aunt, uncle, brother or sister, whether of full blood or half blood or by marriage or civil partnership.
+The definition of 'relative' in relation to a child means a grandparent, aunt, uncle, brother or sister.
+These can be of full blood or half blood or by marriage or civil partnership.

 As a childminder do I have to follow any educational frameworks?